How to Get a Builders Licence in New South Wales

-It sounds like a lot of effort to go to for a piece of paper, but it is a vital piece of paper if you want to be able to carry out your trade in New South Wales.
+It sounds like a lot of effort to go to for a piece of paper.
+But these steps are vital if you want to carry out your trade in New South Wales without facing convictions and fines.

 – Kitchen and bathroom renovations